dbruehlmeier/demo-odoo-rpc/README.md

 # PoC N8N-Odoo
-In this Proof-of-Concept, the goal is to test if calculated fields are consistently updated when using N8N (with JSON-RPC) to update a contact.
+The goal of this Proof-of-Concept (PoC) is to test if calculated fields are consistently updated when using N8N (with JSON-RPC) to update a contact.

 ## Installation